stoneyang-detection/caffe_ssd/README.md

   **Note:** Since ParseNet merges [#2016](https://github.com/BVLC/caffe/pull/2016), which will cause a crash on exit.
 You can safely ignore it as it is a known side effect.

     syncedmem.cpp:16] Check failed: error == cudaSuccess (29 vs. 0) driver shutting down

+### Model
+The ParseNet model and solver on PASCAL has been shared at the [Caffe's Model Zoo](https://github.com/BVLC/caffe/wiki/Model-Zoo).
+Please check it out for more details.